redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 **Load Domains**

-Loads the memory domains of the currently active emulation core into the VMD generator
+Loads the Memory Domains of the currently active emulation core into the VMD Generator.

 **Memory Domain**

-The domain you would like to target with your VMD
+This Selector Box allows you to chose a target Domain.

 **Domain Size**

-The size of the selected memory domain in bytes
+The size of the selected Memory Domain in bytes

 **Word Size**